zx80/flask-simple-auth/docs/RECIPES.md

-# FlaskSimpleAuth Recipees
+# FlaskSimpleAuth Recipes

-Here are a few task-oriented recipees with [FlaskSimpleAuth](https://pypi.org/project/flasksimpleauth/).
+Here are a few task-oriented recipes with [FlaskSimpleAuth](https://pypi.org/project/flasksimpleauth/).
 Feel free to submit your questions!